-A good dash cam is an excellent investment, especially for people who take frequent road trips.
-These cameras continuously record what’s going on in front of you, and in some cases, what’s going on behind you or even inside your vehicle.
+A good dash cam is a sound investment, especially if you take frequent road trips.
+Dash cameras continuously record what’s going on in front of you, and in some cases, what’s going on behind you or even inside your vehicle.
 Dash cams can be a godsend in the event of an accident, producing evidence for you and your insurance company in the event of an accident.

 If you’re a rideshare driver, a dash cam is an equally important accessory.
 In the event of an incident inside your car, you’ll be able to give Uber or Lyft evidence of what happened — and in some cases, this has prevented shady passengers from attempting to file false claims against drivers, which could get them deactivated.
 Some drivers say they feel extra security with a dash cam inside their car since passengers know they’re recorded at all times.